julsie01/DisasterResponsePipelines/README.md

 python -m nltk.downloader stopwords <br>
 python -m nltk.downloader wordnet <br>
 python -m nltk.downloader punkt <br>

+Files Included:

+Data Cleaning

+data_process folder contains a script to load data from csv files and transfer into an sql lite database.

+Text Processing

+text_process folder contains a package to tokenie, stem and lemmatise text.

+Model Training and Evaluation

+model folder contains scripts to run a text processing pipeline (using the text_process package) and train a multi output classifer

+Web App

+app folder contains a small flask web application that allows a user to imput a message and it is classified into the relevant categories by the trained model.

 #The following instructions assume that you are in the DisasterResponsePipelines Directory